 Girl's Hair: Hair should be neatly combed or styled.
 Neat small bows, barrettes, headbands, and hair ties are permissible so long as they coordinate with the uniform.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair must be natural looking and conservative in its color and cut (no unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
 Accommodations for religious reasons are permitted

 Boy's Hair: Hair should be neatly combed or styled.
 Hair must be above the top of the shirt collar.
 Hair should be styled so that it does not fall below the eyebrows or past the midpoint of the ear.
-Hair must be natural looking and conservative in its color and cut (no bleaching or unnatural streaking/highlighting, no artificial jet-black coloring, and no unnatural colors).
+Hair must be natural looking and conservative in its color and cut (no unnatural streaking/ highlighting, no artificial jetblack coloring, and no unnatural colors).
 Accommodations for religious reasons are permitted.

 Jewelry: Girls may wear small studded earrings.
 No loops or dangling earrings are permitted.
 Boys may not wear earrings.
 No other body piercings are permitted.
 Boys and girls are permitted to wear one watch.
+This may not be a smart watch.
 Bracelets, rings, and necklaces are not permitted unless for religious reasons.

-Makeup: Students may not wear makeup of any kind.
-Students may not wear colored nail polish.
+Makeup/Nail Polish: Students may not wear makeup of any kind.
+Students may not wear colored nail polish at any grade level.